JamieBurrows/group4project/README.md

 ## How the program works

 - Run the program [main](functions/main.py)
-- Enter the username/player you are looking for
+- Enter the username/player you are looking for (or use the existing JSON file)
-- Program will get, filter and display the required stats
+- Program will get, filter and display the required player stats

 ## Useful information